 The Employment Appeal Tribunal (EAT) has decided that in some circumstances, voluntary overtime should be taken into account if it is paid over a sufficient period.

 Some of the ambulance crews of East of England Ambulance Trust had clauses in their contracts relating to ‘non-guaranteed’ overtime (which was compulsory but irregular and involved seeing a through to completion at the end of their shift) and ‘voluntary’ overtime (which was voluntary, and also irregular such as working additional shifts).

-The amount of overtime each member of the team did varied.
-They argued that their voluntary overtime should count towards their “normal” remuneration.
+The amount of extra hours each member of the team did varied.
+They argued that their voluntary hours should count towards their “normal” remuneration.

 The EAT agreed with the ambulance workers – voluntary overtime was part of normal remuneration if it was paid over a “sufficient period of time”.